josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 Do not treat the absence of a final finding as proof that every concern was malicious.

-Examine the process and its practical consequences.
+Examine both the process and its practical consequences.

-Do not assume that Palestine was the sole cause of every adverse institutional decision.
+Do not assume that Palestine was the sole cause of every adverse decision.

 Distinguish:

 - direct evidence;
 - stated reasons;
+- timing;
 - previous conflict;
-- timing;
 - institutional incentives;
 - contributing factors;
 - cumulative patterns;